 The Genesis Framework for WordPress is what I am currently using on this blog.
 A lot of web designers exclusively use this platform, and I am starting to understand why.
 It offers upgraded features, such as SEO, customization options and enhanced security.

-The Foodie Child Theme(requires that you purchase Genesis Framework above) is the child theme I am currently using on A Pinch of Healthy.
-I love the minimalist design, and it comes with a lot of great features: 3 color schemes available, 6 layout options, recipe card styling, widgetized home & recipe pages, featured images and landing page template.
+I am running a customized version of the Brunch Pro Child Theme(requires that you purchase Genesis Framework above) currently using on A Pinch of Healthy.
+I used Foodie Pro Theme in the past.
+I love the minimalist design of both these themes, and they come with a lot of great features: various color schemes, layout options, recipe card styling, widgetized home & recipe pages, featured images and landing page templates.

 Genesis Extender Plugin – Allows you to tinker with the design of your site and edit Genesis child themes without having to use FTP or write code.
 You can create custom content areas and tweak any Genesis child theme in real time.
 Requires you to already be running The Genesis Framework and child theme of your choice.

-I have really enjoyed using this plugin to make quick changes to my fonts, colors, sidebars, and I have also been able to add new widget areas to my theme, which is really cool.
-It is actually helping me to learn code as well…an unexpected bonus!
+I enjoyed using this plugin in the past to make quick changes to my fonts, colors, sidebars.
+If you already work with a developer, you will not need this.
+It is a great option, though, if you want to make a few customizations and don’t yet want to hire a professional designer/ developer to help you.
+It allows you to add new widget areas to your theme, which is really handy.
+It is actually helped me to learn code as well…an unexpected bonus!
 Here is a demo video from the developer if you are interested.

 Additional Info and Articles